Responsible retailing and marketing

-Nutritional information, including calories is available from our website and in all pubs.
-The calorie count of each dish is included on the menus.
-A range of meals are available & highlighted containing 500 calories or fewer and those containing less than 5% fat.
+Nutritional information, including calories, is available from our website and in all pubs.
+The calorie-count of each dish is included on our menu.
+A range of meals is available and highlighted containing 500 Calories or fewer, along with those containing less than 5% fat.

 Since 2010, we have reduced the overall salt content in our meals by about 20%.
-Initial focus was on dishes with the highest salt level and children’s meals however now it includes all meals.
-The salt content of all meals is included within the nutritional information (g of salt per meal or portion).
-For children’s meals this information is also included on the menu.
+Initial focus was on dishes with the highest salt level and children’s meals; however, now, it includes all meals.
+The salt content of all meals is included in the nutritional information (g of salt per meal or portion).
+For children’s meals, this information is also included in the children’s menu.

 We do not use any hydrogenated vegetable fats or trans-fats in our foods.
 The cooking oil we use is virtually trans-fat free.

 We do not use genetically modified ingredients in our foods.

 Full allergen/nutritional information can be found on our website, on the Wetherspoon app and on customer information screens in all pubs.
 Customers can ask at the bar, where staff will be able to direct them to this information.

 While we have procedures for segregating preparation within meals and drinks, kitchen and bar service may involve shared preparation/cooking areas.
 If customers have specific food/drink allergen needs, we ask that they please inform us; we will take reasonable steps to prepare their meal safely, although cannot guarantee a completely allergen-free environment or products.

 Vegetarian dishes, vegan dishes, dishes which are less than 5% fat and dishes under 500 Calories are indicated on the menu by symbols.